d2osborn/Power-Outages/README.md

 # Step 2: Data Cleaning and Exploratory Data Analysis
 ## Data Cleaning

 When loading the outage dataframe from an Excel file, I encountered two main issues.
 First, the file included a brief overview spanning four rows and the first column, which I removed to focus on the actual data and columns.
 Second, the column names were initially 'Unnamed: #', with the actual column names located below the first four rows.
 To fix this, I sliced the dataframe and reassigned the column names to the values in the first row.
-After updating the dataframe, it was now ready for analysis.
+This left me with a dataframe that was ready to be explored.

 I combined the columns 'OUTAGE.START.DATE' and 'OUTAGE.START.TIME' into one 'OUTAGE.START' timestamp column, and did the same to get a 'OUTAGE.RESTORATION' timestamp column.
 I did this to reduce the number of columns and make the date and time information easier to manage as a single entity.
 As a result I dropped the original DATE and TIME columns for both START and RESTORATION.